Vietnamese Patient Seeks Help For Hip Arthritis From Dr. Dennis Lox with Stem Cell Therapy

 Hip and knee arthritis is a very frequent complaint as women age.
 The number of hip and knee replacement surgeries in the United States alone is in the millions.
 More and more patients are looking for alternatives to hip and knee replacement surgery.
 Stem cell therapy may be a viable option for some of these patients.

 What Is Hip and Knee Arthritis?

 Joint arthritis may also occur after trauma.
-Post-traumatic arthritis can occur even in patients in their twenties if trauma was significant earlier in life.
+Post-traumatic arthritis can occur even in patients in their twenties if trauma was presented earlier in life.
 Abnormal joint wear can occur with alignment derangements such as leg length discrepancy, knock knees or bowed legs.
-The most prevalent cause for excessive wear is being overweight.
+The most prevalent cause of excessive wear is being overweight.
 The typical American gains 10 pounds per decade.
-20-50 pounds of extra weight will cause considerable excessive load on the hips, knees and ankles over time.
+20-50 pounds of extra weight will cause considerable excessive load on the hips, knees, and ankles over time.
 It is not atypical that arthritis is seen in multiple joints as a result of this.

 Trauma accelerates arthritis of the joints as well as prior surgery.
 Patients may have a combination of many of these factors.
 Lastly, there is a genetic predisposition to the development of joint arthritis.
 Fortunately, the field of Regenerative Medicine and stem cell therapy is blossoming and future prospects of earlier treatment and new developments should be bright.